sungsoo-ahn/2025/_posts/2025-04-28-linear-gnn-convergence-restated.md

     - name: Step 1.
 Gradients and Optimization Steps.
     - name: Step 2.
 The Dynamics.
     - name: Step 3.
 Solving the ODE.
-  - name: A Minor Mistake
+  - name: A Minor Mistake in the Original Paper
   - name: Critical Thinking
     subsections:
     - name: The Overlooked Gap.